-The entire Houston Permitting Center which includes the Code Enforcement Green Building Resource Center, from top to bottom was constructed to green building standards to reach LEED for New Construction to the Gold level.
-From the raised floor system that provides future flexibility, water efficient plumbing fixtures, energy efficient light fixtures and AC equipment, recycled content acoustical insulation, to recycled artwork, the building embodies innovative ideas for energy conservation.
-One of the big attractions is a demonstration vegetated roof easily viewed from the second floor that is watered with harvested rainwater and condensate from the AC system.
+The Green Building Resource Center is located on the first floor of the Houston Permitting Center, which was constructed to green building standards to reach LEED for New Construction to the Gold level.
+The building embodies innovative ideas for energy conservation, featuring a raised floor system that provides future flexibility, water efficient plumbing fixtures, energy efficient light fixtures and AC equipment, recycled content acoustical insulation, and recycled artwork.
+In addition, the HPC boasts the following features:

 - A vegetated roof, watered with harvested rainwater and condensate from the air-conditioning system